Nickel Boys: Critical reception

 Filmmaker Barry Jenkins named it one of his favorite films of 2024, saying "This is medium-defining work — aesthetically, spiritually — a rich and overwhelming cinema where the camera is always curious and what it finds is always arresting.
 In a time where there are more ways to make a film than ever (and yet less variation in the look, the feel, the shape of those films than in any other point in the medium’s history) RaMell has given us a new way of seeing.
 It is a thing to make one both humbled… and filled with gratitude."
-Other filmmakers, including Joanna Arnow, Edward Berger, Coralie Fargeat, Hannah Fidell, Kitty Green, Don Hertzfeldt, Nicole Holofcener, Laura Poitras and Denis Villeneuve also praised the film.

-The February 2025 issue of New York Magazine lists Nickel Boys alongside Citizen Kane, Sunset Boulevard, Dr. Strangelove, Butch Cassidy and the Sundance Kid, The Conversation, Nashville, Taxi Driver, The Elephant Man, Pulp Fiction, In the Bedroom, There Will Be Blood, Roma, Tár and Killers of the Flower Moon as "The Best Movies That Lost Best Picture at the Oscars."

 In May 2025, ScreenCrush ranked the film at number 11 on its list of "The 20 Best Movies of the Last 20 Years," with Matt Singer calling it "something original, something bold, something with a point of view — or, in this case, two points of view ...
 If used improperly, that technique could become a distracting gimmick.
 In Ross’ hands, you truly feel like you’ve seen the world in a new way.
 And maybe seen the future of movies too."
 In June 2025, filmmaker Julie Dash named it one of her favorite films of the 21st century.

 In July 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times list of "The 100 Best Movies of the 21st Century," finishing at number 210.
 That same month, it ranked number 48 on Rolling Stones list of "The 100 Best Movies of the 21st Century."